Label Alignment Regularization for Distribution Shift: Label Alignment Property

 The inequality is tight in the extreme case where $\hat{k} = d$ and $\delta\to 0$ which results in the label vector being fully in the direction of the first left singular vector and all the other singular values tending to zero.

 Now suppose some of the dot products in the statement are negative.
 We can multiply those columns with $-1$ and prove the result above for this modified matrix.
-The result holds for the original matrix since this operation only changes the right singular vectors of $\repmat$ and does not affect the left singular vectors or the singular values. \end{proof} Let us demonstrate emergence of alignment and the behavior of the bound when multiple features are highly correlated with the output.
-In this toy experiment the label vector is sampled from a 1000 dimensional Gaussian distribution $\Nc(\zeros, \eye)$ with mean zero and standard deviation 1 and then normalized to norm one.
+The result holds for the original matrix since this operation only changes the right singular vectors of $\repmat$ and does not affect the left singular vectors or the singular values. \end{proof} Let us demonstrate the emergence of alignment and the behavior of the bound when multiple features are highly correlated with the output.
+In this toy experiment the label vector is sampled from a 1000-dimensional Gaussian distribution $\Nc(\zeros, \eye)$ with mean zero and standard deviation 1 and then normalized to norm one.
 The matrix $\repmat$ has 10 columns.
 The first 9 columns are sampled from $\Nc(y, s^2\eye)$ with mean $y$ and a small standard deviation $s$ and the other column is sampled from $\Nc(\zeros, \eye)$.
 All columns are then normalized to norm one.
+Note that the proposition above does not assume Gaussian features.
 Figure \ref{fig:theory} shows the norm of the projection of the label vector on the first two singular vectors at different levels of $s$ and its relationship with $\delta$.